tombijaoui/KPMG_assignment/readme.md

 # KPMG GenAI Assignment — Implementation Notes

 This document describes how the two assignment phases were implemented: design choices, pipeline steps, and how to run each part locally.
-Content is added incrementally; sections marked below will be filled in as we go.

 ---

 ## Table of contents